Hong Kong: Security law suspects to be tried in mainland | DW | 01.07.2020

 Read more: China's Hong Kong security law sparks global outcry

-Critics have said that the security law, which came into force on the 23rd anniversary of the former British colony's handover to China, marks the end of Hong Kong's remaining autonomy.
+Critics have said that the security law marks the end of Hong Kong's remaining autonomy.

 The law also stipulates a ban on violators of the law standing for election, and greater oversight of non-governmental organizations and newsgroups.